 When it’s time to file your corporate tax return in Singapore, there are many ways you can do it.
+A must know for all business owners with every successful singapore company setup.
 Different entities require different tax form on which they report their revenues and expenses.
 It doesn’t matter the tax form you use since you all you need is to calculate your revenues in similar ways.
 In Singapore, it’s mandatory for every company to file its annual tax returns, particularly with the Inland Revenue Authority (IRA).
 In regards to that, here are some tips on how to file your yearly tax returns in Singapore.

 1. Preparation of Tax Return in Singapore

 It’s very important to know how to prepare annual tax return for your company.
 You can either prepare your tax returns through a tax preparation program or manually.
 The latter requires you to calculate the taxable income in writing and submit or send it manually to the Singapore’s Inland Revenue Authority.
 Because of its high risk of errors, however, manual tax preparation isn’t preferred these days.